Panoptikum-social/blog.panoptikum.social/pages/privacy.md

 ## Your Rights

-You have the right of information, correction, deletion, restriction transfer, cancellation and protest on principle.
+You have the right of information, correction, deletion, restriction, transfer, cancellation and protest on principle.
 If you believe, that the processing of your data does not adhere to data privacy laws or your privacy demands are refused in any kind, you can complain at the local